Secondary

 Should you still be held responsible for classroom management under such circumstances?
 It’s a question that remains hotly debated among teachers and school leaders.

-If teachers ultimately don’t have the option to remove someone from their classroom, why should the classroom management buck stop with them?
-It seems unjust to expect teaching staff to navigate choppy behavioural waters without access to the full complement of necessary tools or authority required to do so.
+It seems unjust to expect teaching staff to navigate choppy behavioural waters without access to the full complement of necessary behaviour management strategies or the authority required to use them.
 How can one be held accountable for a ship they have little control over?

 Even in less pressing situations, teachers can experience moments when they’re limited in the sanctions they can impose.
 Is it ever acceptable to simply ignore certain kinds of behaviours when recourse to certain sanctions isn’t available?
 Or does doing that simply paint a target on your back?